How to Transfer Emails From One Gmail Account to Another ?

 Method 4: Pro Tool to Transfer Emails From One Gmail Account to Another

-- Bulk transfer at speed to copy emails from one Gmail account to another account fastly in batch or bulk.
+- Bulk transfer at speed to copy emails from one Gmail account to another account fast in batch or bulk.

 - It preserves Gmail labels completely and can read or write label metadata to keep them intact.